 There’s nothing in the Baha’i teaching which forbids donation.
-The guardian of the Baha’i faith has stated organ and tissue donation “…seems a noble thing to do.”
+The guardian of the Baha’i faith has stated “…seems a noble thing to do.”

 Organ donation is encouraged and supported by Baptists because it’s seen as an act of charity, but leaves the decision to donate up to the individual.